NVIDIA/nvtx-plugins/README.rst

 NVTX Plugins allows users to add their own NVIDIA Tools Extension (NVTX) events and time ranges to a TensorFlow graph.
-Applications which integrate NVTX can use NVIDIA Nsight Systems, Nsight Compute, and Visual Profiler to capture and visualize these events and time ranges.
+Applications which integrate NVTX can use NVIDIA Nsight Systems and Nsight Compute to capture and visualize these events and time ranges.

 .. figure:: docs/images/nvtx_demo.jpg